JoseFcoMH/riboseq_pipeline_gatfield/README.md

 `export PATH=$PATH:<path/to/>Snakemake_pipeline/script` # to make scripts executable from everywhere

-Then, prepare the referene files:
+Then, your can prepare the reference files:

 `bash prepare_STAR_refs.sh` # to prepare reference files

-And finally, run the pipeline:
+And finally, you can run the pipeline:

 `snakemake --cores n`